NPR Privacy Notice for EU Users

 - With social networking services, if you choose to share stories or other content with your friends and followers on the social networking service.

-- With other parties if the information is anonymous and aggregate.
+- With any third parties if the information is anonymous and aggregate.

-- With other parties if we have disclosed such sharing to you at the time of collection of the information or if we otherwise have your consent.
+- With any third parties if we have disclosed such sharing to you at the time of collection of the information or if we otherwise have your consent.

 Lawful Basis for the Processing of Personal Data